AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-> For the purpose of the example, I'm simplifying a lot here.
-The real Kafka client interface is more complex.
+> For the sake of this example, I’m greatly simplifying things — the real Kafka client interface is more complex.
 > { :prompt-info }

-Then, we use one of third-party libraries that provide in-memory Kafka server implementation to write a test for this
+Then, we use one of the third-party libraries that provides an in-memory Kafka server implementation to write a test for this adapter:
-adapter:

 [//]: # (@formatter:off)